John Carter (ER): Season 15

-In the season 15 episode, "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
+In the season 15 episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 However, Carter's is missing; according to Haleh, he did not want to do it because it was "defacing government property."

-Carter later returned in the season 15 episode, "The Beginning of the End”, in which he rejoined the ER at County General.
+Carter later returns in the season 15 episode "The Beginning of the End”, in which he rejoins the ER at County General.
 He explains to Cate Banfield that he is relocating to Chicago, and is looking to pick up some shifts.
-She agreed, after finding out that one of his teachers at the hospital was Mark Greene.
-He visited the Joshua Makalo Carter Center.
-At the end of the episode, it is shown that Carter is on dialysis because of amyloidosis developing from schistosomiasis which irreparably damages Carter's remaining kidney.
-He was back in Chicago to be placed on the US transplant list.
-Working in the ER once again, he is shown to still be a good doctor with good judgment, but is still catching up with the latest medicines and techniques being used in the US.
+She agrees after finding out that one of his teachers at the hospital was Mark Greene.
+He visits the Joshua Makalo Carter Center.
+At the end of the episode, it is shown that Carter is on dialysis because of amyloidosis developing from schistosomiasis, which irreparably damages Carter's remaining kidney.
+He is back in Chicago to be placed on the transplant list.
+Working in the ER once again, he is shown still to be a good doctor with good judgment, but is still catching up with the latest medicines and techniques being used in the US.
 Eventually, his condition worsens, causing him to collapse while attending to a patient.
-While being treated by Dr. Gates and Dr. Archie Morris (Scott Grimes), he goes into V-tach, but is brought back thanks to Morris' quick thinking.
+While being treated by Dr. Gates and Dr. Archie Morris (Scott Grimes), he goes into V-tach, but is brought back thanks to Morris's quick thinking.
 He is then transferred to Northwestern Medical Center.

 In the episode "Old Times", while a patient at Northwestern, he is visited by Benton, to whom he reveals that his marriage with Kem is going through a rough patch.
 In the same episode, Benton acts as a back-seat driver and supervises the operation to make sure Carter is well taken care of.
-Thanks to Benton's thoroughness which initially annoys the surgeon performing the operation, a complication is resolved and the operation is a success.
+Thanks to Benton's thoroughness, which initially annoys the surgeon performing the operation, a complication is resolved and the operation is a success.
 Unbeknownst to Carter, the kidney is arranged for him thanks to the efforts of his old friends Carol Hathaway (Julianne Margulies) and Doug Ross (George Clooney), who are also unaware that they are helping Carter and only find out that "some doctor" got the kidney.